Derecho-Project/derecho/README.md

     *pint = new_int;
     return true;
   }

-  enum Functions { READ_STATE,
-                   CHANGE_STATE };
-  static auto register_functions() {
-    return std::make_tuple(derecho::rpc::tag<READ_STATE>(&PFoo::read_state),
-      derecho::rpc::tag<CHANGE_STATE>(&PFoo::change_state));
-  }

-  // constructor for PersistentRegistry PFoo(PersistentRegistry * pr):pint(nullptr,pr) {}
+  // constructor with PersistentRegistry PFoo(PersistentRegistry * pr) : pint(nullptr,pr) {}
-  PFoo(Persistent<int> & init_pint):pint(std::move(init_pint)) {}
+  PFoo(Persistent<int> & init_pint) : pint(std::move(init_pint)) {}
   DEFAULT_SERIALIZATION_SUPPORT(PFoo, pint);
+  REGISTER_RPC_FUNCTIONS(PFoo, read_state, change_state);
  };
 ```

 For simplicity, the versioned type is int in this example.
-Basically, you set it up as a non versioned member of a replicated object except that you need pass the PersistentRegistry to the constructor from the replicated object to Persistent<T>.
-Derecho uses PersistentRegistry to keep track of all the Persistent<T> objects so that it can create versions on updates.The Persistent<T> constructor hooks itself to the registry.
+You set it up in the same way as a non-versioned member of a replicated object, except that you need to pass the PersistentRegistry from the constructor of the replicated object to the constructor of the `Persistent<T>`.
+Derecho uses PersistentRegistry to keep track of all the Persistent<T> objects in a single Replicated Object so that it can create versions on updates.
+The Persistent<T> constructor registers itself in the registry.

-By default, the Persistent<T> stores log in filesystem (.plog in the current directory).
-Application can specify memory as storage by setting the second template parameter: Persistent<T,ST_MEM> (or Volatile<T> as syntactic sugar).
+By default, the Persistent<T> stores its log in the filesystem (in a folder called .plog in the current directory).
+Application can specify memory as the storage location by setting the second template parameter: `Persistent<T,ST_MEM>` (or `Volatile<T>` as syntactic sugar).
 We are working on more store storage types including NVM.

-Once the version vector is setup with derecho, the application can query the value with the get() APIs in Persistent<T>.
+Once the version vector is set up with Derecho, the application can query the value with the get() APIs in Persistent<T>.
 In [persistent_temporal_query_test.cpp](https://github.com/Derecho-Project/derecho-unified/blob/master/derecho/experiments/persistent_temporal_query_test.cpp), a temporal query example is illustrated.

-###  Notes on VERY LARGE DEPLOYMENTS
+###  Notes on Very Large Deployments
 We are committed to supporting Derecho with RDMA on 1000 (or even more) physical nodes, one application instance per node.
 On a machine that actually allows some small number K of applications to share an RDMA NIC, we would even be happy to help get things working with k\*1000's of group members... eventually.
 However, we do not recommend that Derecho developers start by trying to work at that scale before gaining experience at smaller scales.
 Even launching a Derecho test program at that scale would be very challenging, and we will only be able to help if the team undertaking this has a good level of experience with the system at smaller scales.
 <details><summary>More on very large deployments</summary>
 <p>

 Moreover, "running Derecho" is a bit of a broad term.
 For example, we view it as highly experimental to run with TCP on more than 16-32 nodes (we do want to scale over TCP, but it will take time).
 So we would not recommend attempting to run Derecho on TCP at 1000-node scale, no matter how good your reasons: this very likely will be hard to engineer into our TCP layering, which actually runs over LibFabric, and would likely expose LibFabric scaling and performance issues.
-Similarly, it is not wise to try and run 1000 Derecho application instances on, for example, 2 AWS servers, using AWS container virtualization (or the same comment with Azure, or Google, or IBM, or whatever as your provider)...
-That will never work, due to timeouts, and we will not try to support that sort of thing: it would be a waste of our time...
+Similarly, it is not wise to try and run 1000 Derecho application instances on, for example, 2 AWS servers, using AWS container virtualization (or the same comment with Azure, or Google, or IBM, or whatever as your provider).
+That will never work, due to timeouts, and we will not try to support that sort of thing: it would be a waste of our time.
 Container virtualization isn't capable of supporting this kind of application.

 Additionally, it is important for you as the developer to realize that launching on 1000 physical nodes is hard, and you will spend days or weeks before this is fully stable.
 Once Derecho is up and running, you depend only on our layers and those are designed to work at large scale.
 But Linux is not designed to boot an application with 1000 members all of which make connections to one-another (so you get 1,000,000 connections right as it starts), plus the file system issues mentioned above.
 Linux isn't normally exposed to this sort of nearly simultaneous burst of load.
 Thus, Linux can be overwhelmed.